Frequently Asked Questions

 3) Because PLA straws are still plastic, they don't open up a conversation about the problems with plastic.
 These straws look and feel like oil-based plastic.
 When an eatery switches to paper or stainless steel straws, customers are instantly aware that the eatery is making a change to a more sustainable straw.

-The Rubbish Whisperer donates 1% of annual sales (not profit) to local community and environmental projects/charities.
-This donation is to acknowledge and offset the impact of the business.
+The Rubbish Whisperer donates 20% of profit to local community and environmental projects/charities.

 This is how the donations are allocated:

 • Each staff member has chosen a charity to support (see the About Us page)

 30% to the community